Spam: quarterly highlights

 Spam email size

-Breakdown of spam emails by size, Q2 and Q3 2016
+Breakdown of spam emails by size, Q1 and Q2 2016

-Traditionally, the most commonly distributed emails are very small – up to 2 KB (55.78%), although the proportion of these emails has been declining throughout the year, and in Q3 dropped by 16 p.p. compared to the previous quarter.
-Meanwhile, the proportion of emails sized 10-20 KB increased considerably from 10.66% to 21.19%.
+Traditionally, the most commonly distributed emails are very small – up to 2 KB (72.26%), although the proportion of these emails dropped by 9.6 p.p. compared to the previous quarter.
+Meanwhile, the share of emails sized 10-20 KB increased by 6.76 p.p.
 The other categories saw minimal changes.

 Malicious email attachments

 Currently, the majority of malicious programs are detected proactively by automatic means, which makes it very difficult to gather statistics on specific malware modifications.
-So we have decided to turn to the more informative statistics of the TOP 10 malware families to trigger mail antivirus.
+So we have decided to turn to the more informative statistics of the TOP 10 malware families.